denpeshkov/cs-notes/Call Stack.md

 ![stack frame pointer.png|300](stack%20frame%20pointer.png)

-# `push` And `pop` Assembler Instructions

-- `push V` pushes a copy of `V` onto the top of the stack
-- `pop Addr` pops the top element off the stack and places it in location `Addr`

-Often, you can use `mov` instead of `push` and `pop`.
-For example, `sub SP` to store all values and use `mov` to store values using addresses directly
+# Kernel and User Stack

+[Kernel space and user space](Exceptional%20Control%20Flow.md) each have their own distinct call stacks.
+The OS switches between them when transferring control between kernel and user space, e.g. via [interrupts](Exceptional%20Control%20Flow.md).
+This stack switching is done to prevent privileged procedures from crashing due to insufficient stack space.
+It also prevents less privileged procedures from interfering with more privileged procedures by sharing the same stack

-# Registers
+# Stack Registers

-## Stack Pointer

-The `SP` register stores the address of the last stack frame - the top of the stack (lowest address)
+The stack pointer (contained in `RSP` register) stores the address of the last stack frame - the top of the stack (lowest address)

-## Frame (Base) Pointer

-On `x86-64`, `BP` is used only when the stack frame can be of variable size.
-On `IA32`, most compilers always used `BP`.
-Recent versions of `GCC` have dropped this convention. `BP` is not really necessary to support VLA but used as a convention.
-See: [Is BP register really necessary to support Variable-Size Stack Frames? - Stack Overflow](https://stackoverflow.com/a/37584112/15600693)
+The stack-frame base pointer (contained in `RBP` register) identifies a fixed reference point within the stack frame for the called procedure.
+On x86-64 `RBP` is used only when the stack frame can be of variable size.
+On i386, most compilers always used `EBP`, but recent versions of `GCC` have dropped this convention.
+The old `RBP` is saved because it's a [callee-saved](Application%20Binary%20Interface%20(ABI).md) register

-`BP` is used to have a fixed point to reference variables on the stack.
-The old `BP` is saved because it's a [callee-saved](Calling%20Convention.md) register

 ![stack no frame pointer.png|300](stack%20no%20frame%20pointer.png)

-# `call`, `ret`, `leave` Assembler Instructions
+# Stack Manipulation Instructions

+Items are placed on the stack using the `PUSH` instruction and removed from the stack using the `POP` instruction:

-- `call` pushes the address of the next instruction (**return address**) onto the stack and sets `PC` to the address of the called subroutine
+- `PUSH` decrements the stack pointer (contained in the `RSP` register), and copies the source operand to the top of stack
-- `ret` pops the **return address** from the stack and stores it into `PC`
-- `leave` deallocates the stack's frame space and restores the old `BP` value.
-Used only when `BP` is used
+- `POP` copies the value at the current top of stack (indicated by the `RBP` register) to the location specified with the destination operand.
+It then increments the `RBP` register to point to the new top of stack

+# Calling and Return from Procedure

+The `CALL` instruction is used to transfer control to the procedure:

+1. Pushes the current value of the `RIP` register on the stack
+2. Loads the offset of the called procedure in the `RIP` register
+3. Begins execution of the called procedure

+The `RET` instruction is used to return from the called procedure:

+1. Pops the top-of-stack value (the return instruction pointer) into the `RIP` register
+2. Resumes execution of the calling procedure

 By convention:

 - Once a function completes, the stack returns to the state it was in prior to the function call
 - The return value from a subroutine is stored in a register
 - Parameters that are passed on the stack are in reverse order.
-This allows sensible order - later parameters have bigger offsets from `BP`.
+This allows sensible order - later parameters have bigger offsets from `RBP`.
 It also allows access to fixed arguments (e.g., the number of arguments passed in) when using variadic functions

-Old data on the stack from the previous call is usually not cleaned
+- Old data on the stack from the previous call is usually not cleaned

 # Stack Memory Management